-- Planning and design for funding applications. - Managing a project.
-Principal Investigators (PIs) should take all reasonable measures to ensure compliance with sponsor, institutional, legal, ethical and moral obligations in managing projects.
-Researchers are expected to familiarise themselves with the terms and conditions of any research contract or agreement entered into by the University on their behalf. - Management of funds.
-It is the responsibility of the PI to ensure that the expenditure on the grant is in accordance with the budget and the associated terms and conditions and that no penalties are incurred by failure to meet the sponsors' requirements. - Grant and paper reviewing. - Identifying and declaring to the University any conflicts of interest, whether legal, ethical, moral, financial, personal or other nature so that it does not become a complicating or actionable issue.
-In this regard, Researchers shall adhere to the University's Conflict of Interest and Conflict of Commitments policy.
+- Experimental design, generating and analysing data in an impartial manner independent from undue influence. - Publishing results or in other ways making results publicly available. - Considering negative results to be as valid as positive findings for publication and dissemination. - Acknowledging the direct and indirect contributions of Researchers, collaborators and others. - Planning and design for funding applications. - Managing a project.
+Principal Investigators ("PI") should take all reasonable measures to ensure compliance with sponsor, institutional, legal, ethical and moral obligations in managing projects.
+Researchers are expected to familiarise themselves with the terms and conditions of any research contract or agreement entered into by the university on their behalf. - Management of funds.
+It is the responsibility of the PI to ensure that the expenditure on the grant is in accordance with the budget and the associated terms and conditions and that no penalties are incurred by failure to meet the sponsors' requirements. - Grant and paper reviewing. - Identifying and declaring to the university any conflicts of interest, whether legal, ethical, moral, financial, personal or other nature so that it does not become a complicating or actionable issue.
+In this regard, Researchers shall adhere to the university's Conflict of Interest and Conflict of Commitments policy. - Researchers, research institutions, and organisations review and assess submissions for publication, funding, appointment, promotion, or reward in a transparent and justifiable manner, and disclose the use of AI and automated tools.